cakephp/docs/sr/core-libraries/components/authentication.rst

 allows you to create permission systems that focus more on what is being done to resources, rather than the specific actions being visited.

-Mapping actions when using CrudAuthorize
+Mapping Actions When Using CrudAuthorize
 ----------------------------------------

 When using CrudAuthorize or any other authorize objects that use action